aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

-# GitOps based Multi-cluster Addon and Apps Management using Crossplane and ArgoCD
+# GitOps based Multi-cluster add-on and Apps Management using Crossplane and ArgoCD

 ## Objective